Freedom… isn’t that what we’re all striving for?

 The writers of the song (frontman Roland Orzabal and keyboard player Ian Stanley) were big fans of Arthur Janov’s Primal Therapy technique (which entails getting people to confront their fears by shouting and screaming).

-An interesting aside, many John Lennon songs from the ’70s (e.g. Working Class Hero and Mother) were inspired by his experience in primal therapy.
+An interesting aside, many John Lennon songs from the ’70s (e.g. Mother and Working Class Hero – we featured the latter in our list of songs about heroes) were inspired by his experience in primal therapy.

 This song “Shout” elicits us to “shout, let it all out, these are the things I can do without.”